How a Biden presidency could advance transgender rights — and lead to backlash

 While the Trump administration froze or reversed many of the rights and protections the transgender community gained under President Barack Obama, it also galvanized a swell of transgender activism, including transgender young people and their parents testifying in legislatures across the country, and a growth in transgender visibility and acceptance.

-More than 6 in 10 Americans said they have become more supportive toward transgender rights compared to five years ago, according to one 2019 survey from the Public Religion Research Institute.
+More than 6 in 10 Americans said they have become more supportive toward transgender rights compared with five years ago, according to one 2019 survey from the Public Religion Research Institute.
 More than 8 in 10 Americans favor protections for LGBTQ people in jobs, public accommodations and housing, and more than two-thirds of Americans favor allowing transgender people to serve in the U.S. military, support that has slightly increased since 2017, according to the PRRI.

 In June, the Supreme Court ruled that the federal law barring employment discrimination on the basis of sex also applies to gay and transgender people, a landmark victory that could ripple across many realms of American life.
 That same month, an estimated 15,000 people marched in a striking show of support for Black transgender lives in New York City.
 And in this year’s election, a record number of LGBTQ candidates ran for office, including several transgender people elected to state legislatures.